 This 2016 campaign by Spotify is a great example of the feedback loop between product (the Spotify app) informing a customer-centric ad.
 Yet, some people viewed Spotify as misusing customer data by releasing it to the public.

 We all know that due to recent scandals, customer data is becoming more and more protected.
 The GDPR in Europe already creates protective barriers to a browser’s data like cookie consent or boxes checking sensitive data.
 National legislation will soon get on board too, as predicted by Inmoment (in 2018).

 That being said, the safest way to continue to collect data to optimize your webshops and personalize the CX is to shift the focus to your products and what your customers love about them.
 This is your data feedback loop in action.

 Another reason for synthesizing the product-centric vs. customer-centric approaches is due to the sheer amount of choice that exists in the market.
 Consumers have a vast array of product assortments at the tip of their fingertips, which means they can shop for anything, anywhere, and at any time.

 This means that you’ll need to market smarter.
 And one way to do this is by personalizing your products to individual shoppers so that your products become more relevant.

-It’s about creating customer-centric products that foster more meaningful experiences with your brand.
+It’s about leveraging data for customer-centric product experiences that foster more meaningful experiences with your brand.
 Creating insights that drive purchase behavior from product data is something we call “product intelligence”, and is why the intersection of product and customer-centric is so important.